 1. Preheat oven to 200°C (400°F)

-2. Prepare the pie crust by rolling the dough out to 12-inches (30cm) in diameter.
-Carefully, transfer the dough to a 9-inch ( 20cm) pie plate; trim any excess dough, and flute the edges.
+2. Prepare the pie crust by rolling the dough out to 30 cm (12 inches) in diameter.
+Carefully, transfer the dough to a 23 cm (9 inch) pie plate.
+Trim any excess dough, and flute the edges.
 Set aside.

-4. In a separate mixing bowl, whisk together the eggs, pumpkin puree, heavy (whipping) cream (half and half or milk) and vanilla until well combined.
+4. In a separate mixing bowl, whisk together the eggs, pumpkin puree, whipping (heavy) cream (half and half or milk) and vanilla until well combined.
 Pour the wet ingredients into the dry ingredients.
-Mix together until fully.
+Mix together until fluffy.
 Pour the filling into the pie crust.

-6 Remove from the oven and transfer to a wire rack.
-Allow to cool for 2-3 hours.
+6. Remove from the oven and transfer to a wire rack.
+Allow to cool.